 While further fulltime study was not an option from Golden Bay, Kathy attended annual short courses in painting with Peter Siddell, Seraphine Pick & Nicola Jackson at Nelson Marlborough Institute of Technology.

 Pen & Ink was of major interest, and Kathy produced over 50 drawings of local Golden Bay, and nationally significant regional buildings, including many commissions.

 The desire to further her drawing skills in Printmaking saw Kathy undertake short courses in Intaglio Etching with Jenny Dolezel in 2004 and 2007.

 Etching on zinc is the main focus of Kathy’s art practice today.
 She travels extensively, always with sketchbook in hand, and has found inspiration in galleries large and small, famous and less known throughout the world.
 Her work reflects her interest in the quirks of personality, and the beauty of the natural world.

-Kathy’s work is shown in galleries throughout New Zealand, and in Victoria, Australia.
+Kathy’s work is shown in galleries throughout New Zealand and Australia, and in New York.

-She is a member of the Print Council of Aotearoa New Zealand, and Eco Artists New Zealand.
+She is a member of the Print Council of Aotearoa New Zealand, and the Nelson Suter Art Society.

 Kathy’s work is in collections throughout the world, many purchased by travellers who have visited her studio and gallery in Golden Bay.